Bike Trainer

 Professional Cyclists

-Many pros use trainers for targeted workouts.
+Many pros use trainers for targeted workouts year-round.
 They simulate race conditions and track performance with precision.

 Amateur Athletes

-Trainers help amateurs maintain fitness throughout the year.
-They are especially useful for winter training.
+Trainers help amateurs maintain fitness throughout the year consistently.
+They are especially useful for winter training when roads are dangerous.

 Rehabilitation

 Used in physical therapy for controlled, low-impact exercise.
-Helps patients recover strength and mobility safely.
+Helps patients recover strength and mobility safely under supervision.

 Weight Loss